School of Minnesota Ballet

 Ballet 4: Capezio cap-sleeve leotard style CC400C in Burgundy

-Ballet 5: Capezio cap-sleeve leotard style CC400C in Garnet
+Ballet 5: Capezio cap-sleeve leotard style CC400C in Hunter

 Demi wrap skirts may be worn in pointe classes and jazz pants in jazz classes with the teacher’s permission.
 Jazz shoes are recommended for Jazz class.
 Character shoes are recommended for Character class.

 Tuition can be broken into monthly installments using the autopay option on our online registration network.
 Tuition must be kept current in order for the student to continue taking classes.
 No refunds.
 No transfers.
 No prorating (exceptions can be made when due to injury on a case by case basis by arrangement with the office).
 A monthly finance charge will be added to tuition not received by payment deadline.
 A $50 late registration fee will be charged to any student taking class before registering.
 Parents with 2 or more students in the school in the same semester will receive a 5% discount on combined tuition total, which is automatically applied upon checkout in our online registration network.
 Some financial aid may be available to qualifying students.
-To apply, fill out a financial aid application (available at the Ballet office or online). financial aid application 20-21 PDF Download the 2020-2021 Financial Aid form, due September 11, 2020.Register Now
+To apply, fill out a financial aid application (available at the Ballet office or online). financial aid application 20-21 PDF Download the 2020-2021 Financial Aid form, due September 19, 2022.

 Snow Day/Weather Event Policies

 The School of the Minnesota Ballet does NOT hold in-studio classes on days or evenings when Duluth public schools are closed for snow days and significant weather events.
 Weekend classes at the Depot will be cancelled anytime the Depot building closes because of snow and significant weather events.
 Tuition will not be refunded for weather related closures.
 Students may have opportunities to make up lost time — please inquire at the office.

 Please call the Ballet office at 218-733-7570, check our our Instagram and Facebook page for updates.